 Out of his search came the formation of the Religious Society of Friends.
 He proclaimed the early preaching of Peter, that Jesus had risen from the dead and was now come in the Spirit and that Jesus acted in the hearts of his followers, purifying and empowering them.

 Friends have no creed, no sacraments, and no presiding ministers.
 They believe in ministering to each other in love by sharing silence, leadings, prayers, sorrows, and hopes.
 The service of worship is based on silence.
-It is not a time to relax or gather one’s thoughts, but an openness to the still leading of the Inner Light.
+It is not a time to relax or gather thoughts, but an openness to the still leading of the Inner Light.
 Out of this “waiting upon the Light” is that one or more worshipers may be brought out of the silence to speak.
-These speaking is not an intellectual exercise; it is a move from the depths of one’s being, a mindful response to the Spirit’s carefully discerned guidance.
+This speaking is not an intellectual exercise; it is a move from the depths of one’s being, a mindful response to the Spirit’s carefully discerned guidance.

-The common belief is that communication with God is a personal journey that you can share with others who wish to receive such a blessing.
-Your journey is inward with your daily commune with God and outward in the way you live.
+The common belief is that communication with God is a personal journey you can share with others who wish to receive such a blessing.
+Your journey is inward with your daily commune with God and outward in how you live.
 They are peaceful and strongly are against war and even the death penalty.
 They do not believe in forcing conversion upon anyone, but will help anyone who seeks knowledge.